 The dinner at Capone’s is served family-style, so you can try a little bit of everything.
 The food is delicious, and you’ll definitely leave satisfied.
 The best part?
 Drinks are unlimited and included in the price of your ticket!

-Capone’s doesn’t charge extra for alcoholic drinks like most other dinner shows, so you can enjoy unlimited draft beer or your choice of select wines and cocktails.
+Capone’s doesn’t charge extra for alcoholic drinks like most other dinner shows, so you can enjoy unlimited draft beers or your choice of select wines and cocktails.
 It makes sense that they’d have a generous booze policy, given Capone’s stance on Prohibition.

 Getting around Orlando, Florida